 Oh, Baby!
 Father’s Day With a Baby

-Spend a day at the park.
-Pack a picnic basket with dad’s favorite snacks, roll up a blanket and head out for the day to enjoy the sun.
+Set up a picnic.
+Pack a picnic basket with dad’s favorite snacks, roll up a blanket and enjoy the sun for the day in your backyard or at your favorite open park.
 Need snack inspiration?
 Check out our favorite healthy snack ideas.

 Baby asleep?
 Take a coffee break.
 Once your little one is down for a nap, treat him to his favorite morning beverage.
 Presentation is everything, so break out the #1 Dad mug and toast his role in the family.